-Place the selector lever in "P" (Park).
-Turn the key to the LOCK position, and remove the key.
+Place the shift lever in PARK.
+Turn the ignition key to the LOCK position, and remove the key.

-- If you try to remove the key before you place the selector lever in "P" (Park), it may become trapped temporarily in the ignition switch.
+- If you try to remove the key before you place the shift lever in PARK, it may become trapped temporarily in the ignition switch.
 If this occurs, rotate the key to the right slightly, then remove the key as described.
 If a malfunction occurs, the system will trap the key in the ignition switch to warn you that this safety feature is inoperable.
 The engine can be started and stopped, but the key cannot be removed until you obtain service. - For vehicles equipped with the Electronic Vehicle Information Center (EVIC), the power window switches, radio, power sunroof (if equipped), and power outlets will remain active for up to 60 minutes after the ignition switch is turned to the LOCK position.
 Opening either front door will cancel this feature.
 The time for this feature is programmable.
-For details, refer to "Delay Power Off to Accessories Until Exit," under "Personal Settings (Customer Programmable Features)," under "Electronic Vehicle Information Center (EVIC)" in Section 4 of this manual.
+For details, refer to "Key Off Power Delay," under "Personal"

+Settings (Customer-Programmable Features)" under "Electronic Vehicle Information Center (EVIC)" in Section 4 of this manual.

 Never leave children alone in a vehicle.
-Leaving children in a vehicle unattended is dangerous for a number of reasons.
+Leaving unattended children in a vehicle is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Don't leave the keys in the ignition.
+Do not leave the key in the ignition.
 A child could operate power windows, other controls, or move the vehicle.